-Concord, NH has established numerous DIF districts (called TIF in New Hampshire), including the Sears Block TIF District in downtown Concord.
+- Concord, NH has established numerous DIF districts (called TIF in New Hampshire), including the Sears Block TIF District in downtown Concord.
 The site of a former Sears department store, an incomplete development in the late 1990s left the buildings partially demolished.
 The City acquired the block and demolished the remaining structures in 2002.
 The City and a private developer used TIF, private funds, and other revenue sources to redevelop the block into "Capitol Commons."
-Across the City, DIFs have funded roadway, utility, and parking improvements, as well as preparation of sites for new development.
+Across the City, DIFs have funded roadway, utility, and parking improvements, as well as preparation of sites for new development. - In 2023, Yarmouth filed a DIF plan for wastewater and other infrastructure improvements along Route 28 in West Yarmouth.
+The district will support and enable construction of affordable and senior housing developments, mixed-use development, and commercial development.